MP5: Historical Keyboarding

 About

-Drawing on the holdings of Corridor institutions, this Working Group will explore the cultural, political, and aesthetic potential of keyboard instruments ranging from the clavichord and organ to the carillon and the Moog synthesizer.
+Drawing on the holdings of Corridor institutions, this Working Group explores the cultural, political, ecological, and aesthetic potential of keyboard instruments ranging from the clavichord and organ to the carillon and the Moog synthesizer.

 Open to New People